OpenFreeEnergy/IndustryBenchmarks2024/docs/source/private/overview.rst

 .. note::
-   Please keep a note of any failed edges, this should be reported on results submission.
+   Please keep a note of any failed edges and report them when you submit results.

 You should handle failed edges in the same way as the :ref:`public datasets <failed_edges>`.

-A script will be provided to try to fix broken networks soon.
+A script to try to fix broken networks will soon be provided.

 Phase 2: Data Gathering